 OKRs are goal-oriented systems used by software companies.
 Google started using OKRs in its first year back in 1999, and still uses it today.
 We use OKRs at Mercatus as well.
-Like a KPI, they are a metric based tool that creates alignment and engagement around measurable goals.
+Like a KPI, they are a metric-based tool that creates alignment and engagement around measurable goals.
 Unlike a KPI and traditional annual planning methods, OKRs are frequently set (usually quarterly), tracked, and then re-evaluated.
-With OKRs, the short-term goal-oriented measures help create a much faster cadence and do so from the ground floor up, engaging each team’s perspective and creativity.
+The short-term goal-oriented measures of OKRs help create a much faster cadence, and they do so from the ground floor up, engaging each team’s perspective and creativity.

 Consider what software companies do and apply it to the grocery industry.
 Specifically, think about what Google really is.
 It claims to be a search engine, but its primary goal is to provide a “direct response advertising engine optimized to put the right ad in front of the right person at the right time.”
 Now think about what your grocery eCommerce site is.

 To the public, grocery eCommerce is an online storefront with a search engine and purchase capabilities.
 Like Google though, its real value lies in being an advertising engine optimized to put the right products in front of the right shopper at the right time.
 It should be the number one reason that your shopper never feels compelled to look further.
 Grocers can know what each of their customers likes to buy, how often they like to buy, and what’s on their shopping list.
 Grocery eCommerce is the opportunity to build a personalized shopping experience that tailors to every individual shopper’s needs.

 Understanding that objective, every department in a grocery business should be tasked with imagining how they contribute to new creative ways to bring highly personalized convenience to customers.
 OKRs can help in focusing everyone, not just the marketing department, around how best to engage digital shoppers so they become repeat customers and purchase across a broader mix of categories.
-And when new big opportunities arise, like click and collect, and delivery of hot and fresh ready-to-go meals, everyone can rally around their measured contribution to achieving these goals.
+And when new big programs are implemented, like contactless curbside pickup, and delivery of hot and fresh ready-to-go meals, everyone can rally around their measured contribution to achieving these goals.